 - 1 From the WhatsUp Gold web interface, go to APM > Configuration.
 The All Application Profiles page appears. - 2 Select the application profile for which you want to add a component, then click Edit/View Application Profile.
 The Components list appears. - 3 Click Add Components.
-The Component Library appears. - 4 Click the arrow next to SSH to expand the dialog controls used to add the component(s).
+The Component Library appears. - 4 Click the arrow next to SSH to expand the dialog controls used to add the component(s). - 5 Specify the number of components you want to add by clicking the up and down arrows next to Active. - 6 Click Add Selected. - 7 Click browse (...) next to the TEST Device box to launch the Select a Device dialog.

-- 5 Specify the number of components you want to add by clicking the up and down arrows next to Active. - Click Add Selected.
-6 - 7 Click browse (...) next to the TEST Device box to launch the Select a Device dialog.
+- 8 Select a device from the navigation tree on which to test the individual component and click OK. - 9 Click Test to test the component on the selected device (optional).
+To remove the device override and revert to the device associated with the application component, click X.

-TEST Device 8 Select a device from the navigation tree on which to test the individual component and click OK.
-9 Click Test to test the component on the selected device (optional).
-To remove the device override and revert to the device associated with the application component, click 🗙 Note: If no test device is selected, the component is tested on the test device associated with the application profile.
-Test devices are not saved as part of the application profile.
-10 Enter or select the appropriate information in the SSH Active Monitor Check component boxes (on page 106).
-11 Click Save to save your changes or click Save and Close to complete your changes.
-To add an SSH Active Monitor Check component to an application instance: From the WhatsUp Gold web interface, go to APM > Configuration.
-The All Application 1
+Note: If no test device is selected, the component is tested on the test device associated with the application profile.

-- 2 Select the application instance for which you want to add a component. - Click Add Components.
-The Component Library appears.
-3 - 4 Click the arrow next to SSH, then specify the number of components you want to add by clicking the up and down arrows next to Active. - Click Add Selected.
-5
+- 10 Enter or select the appropriate information in the SSH Active Monitor Check component boxes (on page 115). - 11 Click Save to save your changes or click Save and Close to complete your changes.

-Profiles page appears.
+To add an SSH Active Monitor Check component to an application instance:

-- 6 Enter or select the appropriate information: - § Enabled.
+- 1 From the WhatsUp Gold web interface, go to APM > Configuration.
+The All Application Profiles page appears. - 2 Select the application instance for which you want to add a component. - 3 Click Add Components.
+The Component Library appears. - 4 Click the arrow next to SSH, then specify the number of components you want to add by clicking the up and down arrows next to Active. - 5 Click Add Selected. - 6 Enter or select the appropriate information: - § Enabled.
 Select this option to enable or disable the component. - § Action Policy.
-Select an action policy from the list for the component. - Device Override.
-(Optional) Override the device associated with the instance and Ş designate a specific device to assign to the component. - Click browse (...) next to the Device Override box to launch the Select a Device § dialog.
+Select an action policy from the list for the component. - § Device Override.
+(Optional) Override the device associated with the instance and designate a specific device to assign to the component. - S Click browse (...) next to the Device Override box to launch the Select a Device dialog.